Blogi | Why Great Customer Experience Starts with Great Employee Experience

 1. NIP ISSUES IN THE BUD BEFORE THEY HURT CUSTOMERS

 In today’s experience-driven world, everyone in the organization needs to focus on getting the customer experience right.
 Whether it’s frontline staff in a contact center or store, to 'back of house' in marketing, sales, finance, and R&D, everyone has valuable information, wisdom, about things that might need improving.
 If you’re listening actively enough, you might even hear some of this before your customers are unlucky enough to feel the pain.

 The problem is very often companies only listen to their employees once a year, if that, during the annual survey.
 It’s like your opinion matters, but only that one time in March.

 Instead, roll out a continuous listening program across your organization, where employees are encouraged to share their views regularly.
 This way you can collect this insight in a structured way and share it.
 I’m not talking about a suggestion box.
-It’s 2019 (so check out our Qubie bot in Microsoft Teams for an example of what I’m talking about).
+It’s 2019 (check out Qubie.app and Qubie for MS Teams for examples of what I’m talking about).
 Continuous listening helps because:

 - It provides a regular employee health check across the whole company.

 - It uncovers specific areas to improve in teams and departments, building a complete and ongoing picture of their performance and effectiveness.

 - It encourages teams and individual employees to take ownership of improvement in a collaborative and open way.

 - It can spot issues at specific touchpoints within the employee journey, allowing you to channel your efforts to where it will have the most impact.